steenharsted/mocapr/README.md

 <img src="man/figures/README-jump_2_GP-1.gif" width="100%" />

+## Dealing with out-of-plane movement

 ### Animating with `animate_movement()` and `animate_anatomical()`

-In many cases, out of axis movement and oblique viewpoints are easy to prevent.
-In these cases the `animate_global()` function might be sufficient, but in other cases, such as working with with pre-school children, out of axis movement is difficult to prevent without interfering with the spontaneous movements of the subject.
-Oblique viewpoints may also stem from differences in the orientation of the global coordinate system between motion capture systems or between different setups of the same motion-capture system.
+In many instances, it’s straightforward to prevent out-of-plane movement and oblique viewpoints, making the `animate_global()` function sufficient.
+However, there are scenarios, such as when working with pre-school children, where preventing movement that deviates from the primary axes is challenging without interfering with the subject’s spontaneous movements.
+Oblique viewpoints can also arise from variations in the orientation—such as rotational or translational differences—of the global coordinate system between different motion capture systems or setups.

-For the purpose of analyzing or interpreting motions, oblique viewpoints are, in general, less optimal.
-This creates a need for animation and plotting functions that are free from the orientation of the global coordinate system, and instead focused on either the subject itself or the direction of the movement the subject is performing. `mocapr` solves this challenge by providing two functions that projects the global joint center positions onto the planes of the movement direction (`project_full_body_to_MP()`) or the anatomical planes the subject (`project_full_body_to_AP()`).
-You can think of these functions as functions that creates new coordinate systems that are just **shifted/tilted** version of the global coordinate system, such that animations that use the joint center positions in the new coordinate systems will have viewpoints that are directly in front of and to the side of the direction of the movement (`animate_movement()`) or the person (`animate_anatomical()`).
+For the purpose of analyzing or interpreting motions, out-of-plane movement can distort the perception of movement.
+This necessitates animation and plotting functions that are independent of the orientation of the global coordinate system, focusing instead on the subject itself or the direction of the movement the subject is performing.

+`mocapr` addresses this challenge by providing two functions:
+`project_full_body_to_MP()` and `project_full_body_to_AP()`.
+The former
+projects the global joint center positions onto the planes aligned with the direction of movement, while the latter projects them onto the anatomical planes of the subject.
+Essentially, these functions create new coordinate systems that are shifted or tilted versions of the global coordinate system.

+As a result, animations that use the joint center positions in these new coordinate systems, such as those created by `animate_movement()` or `animate_anatomical()`, will have viewpoints that are directly in front of and to the side of the direction of the movement or the person.
+This allows for a more accurate and intuitive interpretation of the motion.

 The direction of the movement is determined by the position of the subject at the first and the last frame of the recording.